MetaMask/metamask-mobile/docs/readme/environment.md

 Install [Android Studio](https://developer.android.com/studio)

-Set environment variable `JAVA_HOME=/Applications/Android Studio.app/Contents/jbr/Contents/Home` to use java version shipped on the Android Studio App
+- Set environment variable `JAVA_HOME=/Applications/Android Studio.app/Contents/jbr/Contents/Home` to use the Java version shipped with Android Studio
 - Go to Settings > Languages & Frameworks > Android SDK
 - Shortcut: Selecting `More Actions` > `SDK Manager` from the "Welcome to Android Studio" page will also bring you here.
   - Select `SDK Tools` tab